New Castle Edges Out Hardtimes and Pioneeers Defeats Bath United

 In match one, two youthful teams, in Bath United and Pioneers, took center stage.

-Early in the exchanges, the Bath United goalie, who is incidentally only 12 years old, stepped outside of his box to collect the ball and the Pioneers team was awarded a free kick from short range.
-Fortunately, the Bath United’s wall stood firm.
+Very early in the exchanges, the Bath United goalie, who is incidentally only 12 years old, stepped outside of his box to collect the ball and the Pioneers team was awarded a free kick from short range.
+Fortunately, on this occasion, the Bath United’s wall stood firm.

-However, later in the half, when there was another free kick awarded to the Pioneers team, the youthful goalie was undone and could not hold on to the ball.
+However, later in the half, when there was another free kick awarded to the Pioneers team, the youthful goalie was a bit undone and could not hold on to the ball.

 Make that 1 goal to nil in favour of Pioneers.